MANUELA MISCHKE-REEDS, MA, LMFT

 Non-financial: Manuela Mischke-Reeds is a member of the California Association of Marriage and Family Therapists.

 CHRISTINA REESE, LCPC, PHD

-Christina Reese, LCPC, Ph.D., has been working with children impacted by trauma for over 15 years.
+Christina Reese, LCPC, Ph.D., has been working with children impacted by trauma for over 15 years, and has recently completed training as a TBRI Practitioner.
 She helps children and their families impacted by a variety of traumas, providing both in-home and in-school therapy to these children.
 Over this time, Dr. Reese has partnered with schools in Baltimore County and Baltimore City to help teachers find interventions that get results in the classroom.
 A passionate advocate for children and their families, she has worked with children in court-ordered drug treatment at the Anne Arundel County Circuit Court, as well as in residential treatment centers and in the community.
 Dr. Reese, a recognized attachment and trauma professional, has created a comprehensive guide that explains attachment over a lifetime.
 Her book, Attachment: 60 Trauma-Informed Assessment and Treatment Interventions Across the Lifespan, released in October 2018, offers trauma-informed strategies to facilitate connection, rebuild trust and restore positive emotions.

 Financial: Christina Rice has an employment relationship with Mosaic Community Services.
 She receives a speaking honorarium from PESI, Inc.

 Nonfinancial: Christina Rice has no relevant nonfinancial relationship to disclose.